Tornquist/dotfiles/README.md

 ## Setup

+### Install/Uninstall

 Run `rake install` to install zsh, oh-my-zsh and symlink all the config files.

 Run `rake uninstall` to remove the symlinks.

-## Homebrew
+### Homebrew

 Run `rake brew` to install homebrew and a collection of base packages.

-Please note, brew installation will install and force link mysql@5.7 as mysql.
+### MySQL

+Run `rake mysql` in trigger `rake brew` and then install and force link mysql 5.7

+### Node

+Run `rake node` to install `nvm`.
+The environment configuration is included in the dotfiles by default, but will only be used when `nvm` is installed.

+After installing any changes made by the install script should be verified.
+In general, the changes should match configuration already present (what ships be default).

+### Ruby

+Run `rake ruby` to install `chruby` and `ruby-install` after an auto-triggered `rake brew`.
+Like Node/nvm, the chruby configuration is included in the dotfiles by default, but no ruby versions will be installed by default.

+To install the latest stable, use `ruby-install ruby`.
+Please note, `ruby-install ruby` without additional flags will leave a `src/` folder in the home directory.

+Following installation, it is recommended to add `chruby X.X.X` to `~/.localrc` to use the newly installed non-system ruby by default.

 ## Light/Dark Mode

-Includes themes for light and dark mode in iterm, Sequel Ace (pro), and for the system wallpaper.
+Includes themes for light and dark mode in iTerm, Sequel Ace (pro), and for the system wallpaper.

 ### iTerm 2